mkathiravan/Android-Notes/HigherOrderFunctions.md

 --> They enable more abstract and reusable code by allowing you to pass behaviors or actions as arguments, leading to more flexible and concise programming patterns.

+**Benefits**

+- Conciseness: Reduces boilerplate code
+- Reusability: Functions can be reused with different operations
+- Abstraction: Allows you to abstract common patterns in code

 #### Passing lambda expression as a parameter to higher-order function

 --> We can pass a lambda expression as a parameter to Higher-order function.
 There are 2 types